sts10/tidy/readme.markdown

 Given a pair of homophones, like "sun" and "son":

-1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `-h ../homophones/homophone-lists/homophones-large-as-pairs.txt`.
+1. To ensure you don't have BOTH homophones in your generated list, you'd run `tidy` with a flag like `-h ../homophones/homophone-lists/homophones-large-as-pairs.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/homophones-large-as-pairs.txt)).
 This will let either "sun" or "son" on your list but NOT both.
-2. To ensure you have NEITHER of the words in the homophone pair on your generated word list, you'd use the reject words flags: `-r ../homophones/homophone-lists/cleaned-as-singles.txt`.
-This will remove both "sun" and "son" from your generated list before its outputted.
+2. To ensure you have NEITHER of the words in the homophone pair on your generated word list, you'd use the reject words flags: `-r ../homophones/homophone-lists/cleaned-as-singles.txt` ([link](https://github.com/sts10/homophones/blob/main/homophone-lists/cleaned-as-singles.txt)).
+This will remove _both_ "sun" and "son" from your generated list before its outputted.

 Note that Tidy currently can only accept one list of reject words.
 If you have two or more, you could combine and de-duplicate them with Tidy first!